SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/ANSWERS.md

       Describe()

-   **50.Write a python code for displaying single dimensional array using for loop**
+ **50.Write a python code for displaying single dimensional array using for loop** import numpy as np

+# Create a 1D array
+arr = np.array([10, 20, 30, 40, 50])

+# Display elements using for loop
+for element in arr:
+    print(element)